 Citrus: For Uplifting Energy during House Showings

 House hunting is exhausting.
 Your sellers have likely been through a ton of properties in their search.
 Citrus scents greet your house hunters with a cheerful boost of energy and optimism.
-Plus they're modern, clean and fresh.
+Plus they're modern, clean and fresh and another excellent solution on how to make your house smell good.

 Tip: Citrus scented candles are great for burning in the kitchen when you want a food-scent that's not overwhelming.